Classroom Innovation Grants

 Ownership of Items Purchased with Classroom Innovation Grant Funds

 Items and equipment purchased with grant funds belong to Lewis & Clark.
 All institutional policies regarding capital equipment, purchasing, and procurement apply.
-This includes items such as iPads, tablets, and accessories that are purchased as part of a Classroom Innovation Grant.
+This includes computer equipment that is purchased as part of a Classroom Innovation Grant.
 As such, the Teaching Excellence Program performs a physical inventory of equipment at the end of each academic year to verify existence, condition, and accuracy of records.
 At the time of inventory, the awardee may request to continue use of the item by completing a simple Inventory & Renewal form.
 In the event that the faculty or staff decides not to continue use of the item, it should be returned to the Teaching Excellence Program so that it may be loaned to another member of the College.

 Required Participation at Innovation Institute